FAQ

 2. We transport the vehicle on our trailer to our garage and begin repairs.
 Wes looks over all of the mechanical features and addresses any issues, including maintenance needs that could come up in the near future.

-3. After the car is running and passes all mechanical tests, we deep-clean the exterior and interior of the vehicle, and add some personal touches (car freshener, ice scraper, etc)
+3. After the car is running and passes all mechanical tests, we deep clean the exterior and interior of the vehicle, and add some personal touches (car freshener, ice scraper, emergency kit, etc)

-4. The car stays at the garage until a good match is found, and then we hand over the vehicle and the title to its new owner!
-We’ll also provide a guide of how to care for a vehicle (scheduled maintenance timelines, etc)
+5. The car stays at the garage until a good match is found, and then we hand over the vehicle and the title to its new owner!

 Are we tax exempt?